-Tom Bergeron Says Dancing With the Stars Will Continue Without Him - E!
+Tom Bergeron and Erin Andrews Leaving Dancing With the Stars - E!
 Online

 ABC is about to go into production on The Bachelorette, with plans to air that in the fall.
 Contestants and crew are all sequestered at a single resort and will have to take multiple tests to make sure they don't have COVID-19, along with regular temperature checks for the duration of filming.

-Dancing With the Stars, in its current format, airs live each week, which would make similar filming in quarantine a lot more difficult.
+Dancing With the Stars, in its current format, airs live each week, which would make similar filming in quarantine a lot more difficult, though the show will be going in a "new creative direction," per the above statement.

 We do know one thing about the season, however: Kaitlyn Bristowe will be a contestant.
 Chris Harrison offered her a spot during her appearance on The Bachelor: The Greatest Seasons Ever, and she happily accepted.